 What are Trade Gallons?

 Trade gallons are volume units for standard plant pots in horticultural industries.
-Moreover, a single trade gallon equals 2.8 L (0.75 US gallons) or three US liquid quarts.
+A single trade gallon equals 2.8 L (0.75 US gallons) or three US liquid quarts.

 Some sources note that a single trade gallon equals 2.7 L or 0.71 US gallons.